kismetwireless/kismet-docs/readme/025-config_files.md

    Include an **optional OVERRIDE** config file.
 This is a special file which is loaded at the **end** of all other configuration.
 Any configuration options found in an override file **replace all other instances of those configurations**.
 This is a very powerful mechanism for provisioning multiple Kismet servers or making a config which survives an upgrade and update to the newest configuration files when running from git.

 ### Configuration Override Files - `kismet_site.conf`
-Most users installing Kismet will likely edit the configuration files directly.
-This file is not needed by most users, and can be ignored, however if you are configuring Kismet on multiple systems, this may be useful.

-When Kismet frequently from source (for instance, testing Git) or preparing Kismet server deployments across multiple systems presents other challenges.

-By default, Kismet will look for an optional override file in the default configuration directory (`/usr/local/etc` for source and `/etc/kismet/` for packages, by default) named `kismet_site.conf`.
+If you often upgrade from source (or nightly packages) you may find replacing changes in your config files becomes tedious.
+To simplify the upgrade process, or building a Kismet install for automatic placement on sensors, changes can be placed in the `kismet_site.conf` config file.

 This file is specified as an OVERRIDE FILE.
 Any options placed in kismet_site.conf will REPLACE ANY OPTIONS OF THE SAME NAME.
+Options in this file take precedence over any other options.

+By default, Kismet will look for an optional override file in the default configuration directory (`/usr/local/etc` for source and `/etc/kismet/` for packages, by default) named `kismet_site.conf`.

 This mechanism allows a site configuration to override any default config options, while not making changes to any configuration file installed by